Kamehameha V: New constitution and new laws

 He came to power on November 30, 1863, after his brother's death, but refused to uphold the previous constitution of 1852.
 He objected, in particular, to that constitution's grant of universal male suffrage in elections for the lower House of Representatives.
 In May 1864 he called for a constitutional convention.
 On July 7, 1864, he proposed a new constitution rather than amending the old one.
 The convention ran smoothly until the 62nd article.
 It limited voters to being residents who passed a literacy test and possessed property or had income qualifications.
 On August 20, 1864, he signed the 1864 Constitution of the Kingdom of Hawaii and took an oath to protect it.

 The constitution was based on the original draft, but 20 articles were deleted.
 When he appointed Charles de Varigny, a French national, as minister of finance in December 1863, Americans in Hawaiʻi were convinced that he had adopted an anti-American policy.
 In reality, his foreign policy remained the same.
 Later de Varigny became minister of foreign affairs from 1865 to 1869.

 He was the first king to encourage revival of traditional practices.
 Under his reign, the laws against "kahunaism" were repealed.
 A Hawaiian Board of Medicine was established, with kahuna members, and la'au lapa'au or Hawaiian medicine was again practiced.
 He brought kahuna practitioners to Honolulu to document their remedies.
+He took a female kahuna Kamaipuʻupaʻa as a royal mistress.

 In 1865, a bill was brought before the legislature giving foreign merchants the right to sell liquor directly to Native Hawaiians.
 Kamehameha V surprised supporters of the bill by refusing to grant his assent, saying: "I will never sign the death warrant of my people."
 Alcoholism was one of the many causes of the already declining population of the native Hawaiians.